A local’s guide to Naples - Dominique Alves Da Silva - Citimarks

 Cadavre Exquis

-If Naples was a book, which one would that be?
+If Naples were a book, which one would that be?

-It would be "Alice’s adventures in Wonderland", because Naples is a colorful city full of eccentricities, of things taking place in a confusing and disordered manner.
-It is the land of the paradox, the unusual, the upside-down and the surreal.
+It would be "Alice's Adventures in Wonderland" because Naples is a vibrant city teeming with eccentricities and events unfolding in a bewildering and disorderly manner.
+It is a realm of paradoxes, the unusual, the topsy-turvy, and the surreal.

-If it was a film, which one would it be?
+If it were a film, which one would it be?

-A pizza Napoletana, what else?
-It may sound banal, but there is no other food that reminds me of Naples more strongly.
+A Neapolitan pizza, what else?
+It might sound simple, but there is no other dish that evokes the essence of Naples more vividly for me.

 A singer?

 Pino Daniele.
-There is something in his songs that expresses the Neapolitan soul; his bittersweet verses refllect the town’s melancholy but also its warmth.
-Daniele points to the hardships of everyday life, to a spirit of resignation in face of this chronic stagnation.
-His most famous song, “Napule è” (“Naples is”) is an ode to a city full of contrasts.
-The verses say: “Naples is a thousand colors and a thousand fears…the scent of sea and a bitter sun.
-Naples is some dirty litter that nobody cares about and everyone awaits its fate.”
-The clarity of his lyrics is poignant.
+There's something in his songs that captures the Neapolitan soul; his bittersweet verses reflect the town's melancholy but also its warmth.
+Daniele delves into the challenges of everyday life, embodying a spirit of resignation in the face of chronic stagnation.
+His most famous song, "Napule è" ("Naples is"), is an ode to a city of contrasts.
+The verses poignantly express, "Naples is a thousand colors and a thousand fears... the scent of the sea and a bitter sun.
+Naples is some dirty litter that nobody cares about and everyone awaits its fate."
+The clarity of his lyrics is striking.

 If you could travel in time for one day, which century of the Neapolitan history would you go back to and what would you like to discover?

-I would go back to the rule of the Bourbons in the 18th century to find out more about their everyday life: I would be curious to watch them ride a horse carriage, bake bread, make a pastry etc. I would sneak in the Palazzo Reale to see how courtiers prepared a Gala reception.
-They spoke a dialect which was an odd mix of Old Italian, Spanish and French: listening them talking would be interesting to discover.
+I would revisit the era of the Bourbons in the 18th century to gain insights into their daily lives: I'm curious to observe them riding in horse carriages, baking bread, crafting pastries, and more.
+Sneaking into the Palazzo Reale, I would witness how courtiers prepared for a Gala reception.
+They spoke a dialect that was a peculiar blend of Old Italian, Spanish, and French, and listening to them converse would be intriguing to uncover.

 Which historical figure from the past would you like to meet?

 That would be Margherita of Savoy, Queen of Italy at the turn of the 20th century.
-I would like to ask her about a 100-years-old mystery: the legend of Piazza Plebiscito.
-Plebiscito is one of the largest squares in Italy -25,000 square meters-, the most grandiose in Naples and also an historic one.
+I would like to ask her about a 100-year-old mystery: the legend of Piazza Plebiscito.
+Plebiscito is one of the largest squares in Italy - 25,000 square meters - the most grandiose in Naples, and also a historic one.
 Legend has it that no one can walk the 170 meters between the entrance door of the Royal Palace and the equestrian statues while being blindfolded.
 Why?
-Because the Queen allegedly casted a curse, granting prisoners freedom only if they managed to cross the square with their eyes covered.
-According to the legend, no prisoner passed the test, and still no one can.
-I am curious to know whether there is a fragment of truth in this story, and if so why she came up with this malevolent idea!
+Because the Queen allegedly cast a curse, granting prisoners freedom only if they managed to cross the square with their eyes covered.
+According to the legend, no prisoner passed the test, and still, no one can.
+I am curious to know whether there is a fragment of truth in this story, and if so, why she came up with this malevolent idea!

 What is your favorite Neapolitan word?